ChanthMiao/ghc-wiki-mirror/implementing-trees-that-grow.md

 ## Goals

+### Long term

 The long term goal is to use a single data type for

-- GHC itself (currently `HsSyn`)
+- GHC itself (currently ~~`HsSyn`~~ `GHC.HS.*`)
 - Template Haskell (currently the types in the `template-haskell` library)
 - `hs-src-exts`, a popular library for processing Haskell

+This data type will need to be defined in another package, of course.

+### Short term

 The shorter term plan is to validate the idea by applying it to GHC.
-That is, re-engineer `HsSyn` along the lines of Trees That Grow.
+That is, re-engineer `GHC.HS.*` along the lines of Trees That Grow.

-A major benefit is that we believe that this re-engineering will
+A major benefit is that we believe that this re-engineering will:

 - Completely subsume Alan Zimmerman's [Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
-- Allow us to get rid of the annoying alternation between `t` and `Located t`, which pervades `HsSyn`
+- Allow us to get rid of the annoying alternation between `t` and `Located t`, which pervades `GHC.HS.*`

+### Getting from short to long term

+@Ericson2314 thinks the key is to "bud off" the AST module, so that it's increasingly ready to be shared between GHC and other packages per the long term goal.
+That means trying to separate the AST datatypes from as much GHC-specific machinery as possible.

+Here are some issues relating to that:

+- #18936
+- #19218

 ## Status

 We are following the General Plan (below), but we merge Step 1 and Step 3.
 We also split the overall work into multiple smaller patches, by working on a set of datatypes at a time.